tiagocbarbosa/lojinhaApi-restAssured/README.md

 In the future I hope to add more testing scenarios to the application.

+## Prerequisites
+(creating...)

 ## Installation
 (creating...)

 ## Usage
-For instance, open the [ProdutoTest](https://github.com/tiagocbarbosa/lojinhaApi-restAssured/blob/main/src/test/java/modules/produto/ProdutoTest.java) file in IntelliJ, select "Run Test" and run the tests.
-The IDE's console output should look like this:
+For instance, open the [ProdutoTest](https://github.com/tiagocbarbosa/lojinhaApi-restAssured/blob/main/src/test/java/modules/produto/ProdutoTest.java) file in IntelliJ and run the tests.
+The IDEA's console output should look like this:

 ```
 Process finished with exit code 0